openstate/oad-search/README.md

 ## Synopsis

-Demo PHP script of the Open Cultuur Data Restful API.
+Demo Angular script, build on the PHP script of the Open Cultuur Data Restful API.
 Basic search on _open cultuur data_ containing at least 1 image, displayed as a thumbnail gallery.

 ## Documentation